xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ## Development workflow (assumes 1 developer working at a time)

+This assumes you've already completed the steps below.

 Please note that the `master` branch always goes from Dev to Test to Live.
 Database changes always go from Live to Test and Dev.
 You can not push database changes from a lower environment to Live.

 - open root folder